 Google just launched Coral Edge TPU in March.
 It is a development board (Coral Dev Board) priced at less than RMB 1,000.
 It consists of Edge TPU module and Baseboard.
 The parameters are as follows:

 Nvidia also released the latest NVIDIA Jetson Nano last month.
 Jetson Nano is an embedded computer device similar to the Raspberry Pi.
 It is equipped with a quad-core Cortex-A57 processor and the GPU is an NVIDIA Maxwell-based graphics card with 128 NVIDIA CUDA cores, 4GB of LPDDR4 memory, 16GB eMMC 5.1 storage, and supports 4K 60Hz video decoding.
+At present, there are not many evaluation reports on these two products.
+Today, we bring you a review of two products by netizen Sam Sterckval.
+In addition, he also tested i7-7700K + GTX1080 (2560CUDA), Raspberry Pi 3B +, and a 2014 MacBook pro including an i7-4870HQ (without CUDA-capable kernel).

 Sam uses MobileNetV2 as a classifier, pre-trains on the imagenet dataset, uses this model directly from Keras, and uses TensorFlow on the back end.
 Use the floating-point weights of the GPU and the 8-bit quantized tflite version of the CPU and Coral Edge TPU.

 First, load the model and a magpie image.
 Performing a prediction first as a warm-up, Sam found that the first prediction is always more telling than the subsequent prediction.
 Then Sleep for 1 second to ensure that all thread activities are terminated, and then classify the same image 250 times.
+Using the same image for all classifications can ensure that the data bus is kept close throughout the test.

 Sam found that the quantitative tflite model score using the CPU is different, but it seems that it always returns the same prediction results as other products.
 He suspects that the model is a bit strange, but can ensure that it does not affect performance.